9876691/purton.tech/content/post/faster-rust-incremental-build.md

 ## Conclusion

-There we have it, due to the parallel nature of the mold linker we can get fast build times even under a virtualised docker environment.
+There we have it, due to the parallel nature of the mold linker we can get fast incremental build times even under a virtualised docker environment.

 |Environment|Incremental Build Time|
 |-----------|----------------------|